Top Entry Level Nursing Jobs for New Grad Nurses

 2. Ambulatory-care Nursing Jobs

-Ambulatory-care nurses generally see a high volume of patients on a daily basis, and they play a critical role in patients' post-discharge, long-term recovery.
+Ambulatory-care nurses generally see a high volume of patients daily, and they play a critical role in patients' post-discharge, long-term recovery.

-If this niche interests you, Amelia Roberts, BSN, RN advises you to work on developing skills as a student that would be “marketable in an outpatient day-shift role.”
+If this niche interests you, Amelia Roberts, BSN, RN, advise you to work on developing skills as a student that would be “marketable in an outpatient day-shift role.”